shahmitu76/1stcybersecurityBecode/linux exercises folder/05-Bash environment.md

 ### Exercises

-1. On your student machine what is the value of the FLAG environment variabl
+1. On your student machine what is the value of the FLAG environment variable?

-2. command: env
+   command: env

    flag=BC{EXPORT_B4SH_FLAG}

 1. Currently if you notice your machine, the variable you have created will be deleted.
 What should you do to make your variable persistent?
 (With a Bash shell).
 > Commands : Export the variable